Dook97/avl_trees/README.md

 To find an item in `dict_t dict` use `avl_find`

 You need to create a dictionary item instance which is equal to the item you're looking for as per your comparator function.
-That means setting its relevant members.

 ```c
 dict_item_t dummy = { .key = 13 };